kubesphere/website/content/en/docs/application-store/external-apps/deploy-tidb.md

 ## Prerequisites

+- You need to have at least 3 schedulable nodes.
 - You need to enable [the OpenPitrix system](../../../pluggable-components/app-store/).
 - You need to create a workspace, a project, and two user accounts (`ws-admin` and `project-regular`) for this tutorial.
 The account `ws-admin` must be granted the role of `workspace-admin` in the workspace, and the account `project-regular` must be invited to the project with the role of `operator`.
 If they are not ready, refer to [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).